dacaccavelli/dNote/README.md

 ## Getting Started

-Clone this repo into your Python3 environment and run the "Face_Eye_Detector.py" file
+Clone this repo into your Python3 environment.
+I am still working on the proper way to format the batch file to work after cloning.

 ### Prerequisites

 You will need the following modules:

 ```
-numpy
-cv2
-scipy.io
-inception_v3 from keras.applications
-random
+os
 ```
 ## Usage

-Once the program is running, it should automatically begin detecting both faces and eyes.
-There is additional "fun" functionality to apply hats to the heads of the detected faces by pressing 'h'.

-The program can be closed by pressing 'q'.
+dNote '' : open cmd line for input
+Following the prompt, you can either select a file you have already used, or create a new file.
+The program will then prompt you for the new note to add and append it to the text file for later review.

 ## Authors